emmiduh/GCP-project-on-Working-with-multiple-VPC-networks/README.md

 * Created custom mode VPC networks with firewall rules
 * Created VM instances using Compute Engine
-* Explored the connectivity for VM instances across VPC networks
+* Explored the connectivity for VM instances across VPC networks by pinging the internal and external IP addresses for mynet-eu-vm, managementnet-us-vm, and privatenet-us-vm from mynet-us-vm.
-* Created a VM instance with multiple network interfaces
+* Created a VM instance with multiple network interfaces in privatesubnet-us, managementsubnet-us, and mynetwork